 Be sure to follow us on Instagram! https://www.instagram.com/keewinnipeg/

-When coming to Knox, masks are required.
+When coming to Knox, masks are required if you are not feeling well.
 We will be happy to provide you with one at the reception desk if needed.
-If you are ill, have COVID symptoms or if you or someone in your household has tested positive for COVID or you are a close-contact with a known case, please do not come in person to Knox to workshops or appointments.
+If you are ill, have COVID symptoms or if you or someone in your household has tested positive for COVID, please do not come in person to Knox to workshops or appointments.

 Upcoming Tuesday Workshop Dates for registered clients at 11am sharp:

-Please have your KEE Guidebook and a pen at all workshops.
+Please bring your KEE Guidebook binder and a pen at all workshops.
 We encourage clients to have questions prepared for the workshop on any challenges they may be facing attaining employment and/clarification about content in the online modules.

 The Knox Employment Entry Program is a non-profit program funded by the Government of Canada and the Manitoba Government.

 We help Manitobans find entry level work and train them in work related and job attaining skills so they maintain employment and know how to find a job should they ever find themselves unemployed again.